-John is both a fiction and non-fiction author with over thirty published self-help/meditation books plus eleven feature screenplays, five cable series, half a dozen novels and 40 published folk-jazz songs.
+John is both a fiction and non-fiction author with over thirty published self-help/meditation books plus seven feature screenplays, five cable series, half a dozen novels and 40 published folk-jazz songs.
 Over the years he has been a cognitive therapist and spiritual counselor, and conducted NIH brain-research studies examining the inner mechanics of mindfulness meditation.

-Having studied screenwriting at Princeton and the American Film Institute, he has been in and out of Hollywood, and also worked considerably as a family counselor and therapist.
+Having studied screenwriting at Princeton and the American Film Institute, John has been in and out of Hollywood, and also worked considerably as a family counselor and therapist.
 Along with his own writing work, he has taught creative writing and publishing strategies, coached authors in book-project development, and ghostwritten over a dozen books for aspiring authors on a wide variety of themes and genres.

 THE WHOLE STORY